Tomato Kurma (South Indian style Tomato Curry)

 Grind cashews, desiccated coconut, poppy seeds, cloves, cardamom, cassia, ginger and garlic with little water until smooth.

-process of grinding spices in a blender to make tomato kurma.
+process of grinding spices in a blender.

 Add coconut cashew masala paste, dry spices, salt, saute and cook until the raw aroma of masala vanishes and oil starts to separate from the masala.